 - Don’t jump on the latest trends just because you can.
 The speed at which a trend can become a gimmick isn’t just bad for your brand reputation.
 You could end up wasting money on trends that won’t be relevant by the time your conference has kicked off.

-An experience on the scale of Dreamforce or SXSW requires significant resources, including time, budget, and people, as well as skilful project management.
-Which means you need to be willing and able to collaborate and compromise to get things done.
+A large-scale conference experience requires significant resources and skillful project management.
+When balancing time, money, and people, you’ll need to be willing to collaborate and compromise in order to get things done.

 Not having enough time for the planning process can be disastrous for a large conference.
-Mullin says planning an innovative, world-class experience needs to start nine to twelve months before the event.
+Planning an innovative, world-class experience needs to start nine to twelve months before the event.
 Which means consistency and clarity are important from the get-go.

 - Work closely with your team or agency in the early stages of the planning process.
-The most important decisions, according to Mullin, are made in the first few months.
+You should be making the most important decisions in the first few months.

 - Understand how reversing a decision will affect your plan.
 An unplanned change may seem harmless at first, but you’ll sleep better at night knowing deadlines will still be met — or worse, the attendee experience will suffer.